Vietnam (miniseries): Plot

 Back in Australia, the Goddard family begins to be torn apart.
 Douglas has become a key figure in the political decisions behind Australia's involvement in the war and he serves under all four prime-ministers who hold office during the Vietnam era, the demands of his job absorbing all of his time and energy.
 Fed up with the lack of attention from her husband and the unfulfilling existence as a housewife, Evelyn moves to Sydney.
 Megan goes to live with Serge and both become heavily involved with the antiwar movement.
 Evelyn later joins the movement, feeling happier in her newfound independence and she and Megan become close again.
 Serge is called up by the draft but he conscientiously objects, going to prison for his stance.

 Phil returns to Australia for good, as does Laurie who is joined by Le who emigrates to become the latter's wife, doing her best to care for her disabled and traumatized husband.
 Phil grows more isolated, not even seeing his family and he becomes self-centered and bitter.
 He cannot understand nor accept the anti-war movement and free-wheeling youth culture he sees around him.

-Megan has become a leading figure in the anti-war protests and whilst answering questions on a talk-back radio show, her confidence and self-righteous composure is shattered by a surprise call from Phil whose voice she recognizes.
-Phil's resentment and bitterness makes Megan regret her movement's lack of support for returning soldiers.
+Megan has become a leading figure in the anti-war protests and whilst answering questions on a talk-back radio show, her confidence and self-righteous composure are shattered by a surprise call from Phil whose voice she recognizes.
+Phil's resentment and bitterness make Megan regret her movement's lack of support for returning soldiers.
 Le tells Phil about her rape and torture and why her sister joined the Viet Cong and he finally breaks down in tears, Le's story putting his own sufferings into perspective, jolting him out of his isolation.
-Douglas, Evelyn and Megan have a reunion dinner and afterwards as they are saying goodbye to each other outside, Megan notices some-one watching them from a nearby parked Holden ute.
+Douglas, Evelyn, and Megan have a reunion dinner and afterwards as they are saying goodbye to each other outside, Megan notices someone watching them from a nearby parked Holden ute.
 It is Phil.
 He says 'It's me.....sort of.'

 The series concludes with Megan greeting Serge as he is released from prison and the two walk away arm-in-arm to face their future and adulthood together.